Global Poker overview

 It boils down to filling out a simple form and confirming your email address.
 You’ll be required to provide some basic personal information, including your name, address, and date of birth.
 You’ll only be asked to verify your account when you request your first real-money cash-out.

 What’s more, Global Poker doesn’t require customers to download any poker software because the client app is 100 percent browser-based.
-All in all, the unique legal status of Global Poker makes it the most accessible real-money platform available to Americans these days.
+All in all, the unique legal status of Global Poker makes it the most accessible platform available to Americans these days.

 Global Poker business model